alltom/events-suck/examples/itscats/BUGS.md

 **Bug found:** when placing an image, I would determine the largest possible width and height by scanning rightward from the starting point, then downward from the starting point, then pick a random width and height within that range.
 That would sometimes generate a rectangle which overlapped with another rectangle, if that rectangle didn't exist on the same row or column as the starting point.
 I fixed the algorithm and the problem no longer seems to occur.

-# Image 404s & Endless Spinner
+# Bug 2: Image 404s & Endless Spinner

 When an image fails to load, the spinner never goes away. imagesLoading doesn't appear to decrement when those images fail to load, so I assume the load even isn't firing for them.